Call for a Free Quote 01733 973 038

 What happens at the end of the term?

-If you take up the Guaranteed Maturity Amount (GMA) option, at the end of the term you accrue a lump sum that you can use in several ways.
+If you take up the guaranteed maturity amount (GMA) option, at the end of the term you accrue a lump sum that you can use in several ways.
 You might choose to buy a further fixed term annuity, a conventional lifetime annuity, or an enhanced lifetime annuity if your health has deteriorated.
 You are also able to take this fund as cash, subject to tax, or transfer it into drawdown.

 As you can see, choosing a fixed term annuity with a GMA gives you flexibility for your future retirement income planning.
 However, your GMA may not be sufficient to meet your income requirements throughout the rest of your retirement.
 Our Annuity Specialists can provide you with quotes from leading providers that will show you the level of income and GMA you can generate from your pension savings.